citp/privacy-policy-historical/a/au/aud/audiosparx.com.md

-> *The following text is extracted and transformed from the audiosparx.com privacy policy that was archived on 2012-09-22.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120922232959id_/http%3A//www.audiosparx.com/sa/privacy/privacy_policy.cfm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the audiosparx.com privacy policy that was archived on 2013-06-10.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130610084009id_/https%3A//www.audiosparx.com/sa/legal/privacy_policy.cfm) for the most accurate reproduction.*

 # AudioSparx Privacy Policy

-sound effects on itunes,
+flashkit com soundfx,
+infografia multimedia internet,
-audio clips sound effects,
+ambience sound effects,
+alert sounds,
-special effect sounds,
+parasaurolophus sounds,
-free sound fx ringtones,
+free telephone ring sound effect,
+star trek sound wav,
+fire alarm sound,
-thunder and rain sound effects,
+piercing thunder and winds sound effect,
-free sound effects gulls,
-dun dun dun sound clip,
-sound of throwing horse shoes,
-buy sound effects for making videos,
-free bruce lee sound effects,
-thunder sound effects,
+search pacman sounds,
-motorbike sound effects,
+castanet sound effects,
-power point sound effects people,
+free sounds clips,
-hammer sound effects,
+human body sound effects,
-gear animation sounds,
+supercar engine sounds,
-sound effects flicker on,
-planet exploding sound effect,
+rolling rock sound effect,
-fx,
-royal fam theme music sound fx,
+angelic sound effect free,
+free wav sound,
+sounds wav files,
+free sample sounds downloads,
-audio wav files
+wav video clips

 |

+|
+---

 **Privacy Policy of AudioSparx  **

 We know that you care how your information is used, and we appreciate your trust that we will use it carefully and sensibly.
 This notice describes our privacy policy. **By visiting us, you are accepting the privacy policy described below.**